Magnus Linklater

 Magnus Duncan Linklater, CBE (born 21 February 1942) is a Scottish journalist, writer, and former newspaper editor.

 Early life and education

 Linklater was born in Orkney, and is the son of Scottish writer Eric Linklater and arts campaigner Marjorie MacIntyre.
 He was brought up in Easter Ross, attending the local school at Nigg before moving to Belhaven Hill School in Dunbar, East Lothian, and then on to Eton College.
-He continued his studies with courses at Albert Ludwigs University of Freiburg in Germany and the Sorbonne in Paris, before he studied for a degree at Trinity Hall, Cambridge, graduating with a second class honours degree in modern languages.
+He continued his studies with courses at Albert Ludwigs University of Freiburg in Germany and the Sorbonne in Paris, before studying for a degree at Trinity Hall, Cambridge, where he graduated with second-class honours in modern languages.
 He is of part Swedish descent, through his father Eric.
 His son is Archie Linklater.

 Journalist

 Linklater's career in journalism began in 1964 as a reporter with the Daily Express.
 This was followed by a period as reporter, then editor of the Londoner's Diary on the Evening Standard, before he moved to The Sunday Times in 1969, where he was magazine editor, news editor and executive editor (features).
 He had a central role in the Hitler diaries scandal.
 He remained at The Sunday Times until 1983.
 This was followed by three years at The Observer, where he was Managing Editor (News) before he was recruited to launch and edit the London Daily News, a short-lived newspaper owned by Robert Maxwell.
 Linklater returned to Scotland at the start of 1988 to become editor of The Scotsman, running the newspaper until 1994, when he left to become a freelance writer, and columnist for The Times.
 In 2007 he was appointed Scottish Editor of The Times, a position he held until 2012.

 Since then he has continued as a regular contributor to The Times.
 From 1998 to 2007, he wrote a weekly column for The Scotsman's sister paper, Scotland on Sunday.
 Between 1994 and 1997 he presented the weekly discussion programme Eye to Eye on BBC Radio Scotland, and has written a number of books, including an account of the hoax autobiography of Howard Hughes, a life of Jeremy Thorpe, and an investigation of the Nazi war criminal Klaus Barbie.
 He has also written books on Scottish history and politics.

 He was appointed as chairman of the Scottish Arts Council in 1996, holding the post for five years, and is currently chairman of the Little Sparta Trust, which maintains Little Sparta, the garden of the late Ian Hamilton Finlay, in the Pentland Hills.
 He is President of the Saltire Society, and former Chairman of Horsecross Arts Limited, which manages Perth Concert Hall and Perth Theatre.
 In December 2019, He resigned along with other board members following accusations of financial mismanagement of the service.